georchestra/geofence/georchestra.md

 2. Open the 'Layer Details' form
 3. In the 'Allowed Area Metadata Field' textbox, fill in the name of the metadata field that contains the correct geometry (not including the 'metadata.' prefix here).

+To go further, a recommended reading is the [official documentation](https://github.com/georchestra/geofence/blob/master/README.markdown).